Solving Stonehenge in the simplest way possible… Graphically.

 who helpfully demonstrates where the moon will appear

-conducted on Windmill Hill - this is the original,
+conducted on Windmill Hill - this is a schematic of

-Placed in the middle of one of Professor Thom's
+middle of one of Professor Thom's Type 2 eggs - as

 The vernal equinox is the one time when the sun